Agewerc/Agewerc.github.io/_posts/2020-07-17-EM-Clustering.markdown

 ### E-Step for Document Clustering

-We now use a function to perform the E-step iteraction.
+We now use a function to perform the E-step iteration.
 Some information about the parameters of the function:

 **Inputs:**
    - `gamma`:  the matrix of posterior probabilities NxK